laravel/docs/elixir.md

 <a name="browserify"></a>
 ### Browserify

-Elixir also ships with a `browserify` method, which gives you all the benefits of requiring modules in the browser and using ECMAScript 6.
+Elixir also ships with a `browserify` method, which gives you all the benefits of requiring modules in the browser and using ECMAScript 6 and JSX.

 This task assumes that your scripts are stored in `resources/assets/js` and will place the resulting file in `public/js/main.js`: